 Provide a 2-Handed Target

 Whenever possible always provide a two-handed target for your Teammates to pass to.
 This means raising your hands above your shoulders with open palms and fingers spread.
 Only in this way can you maximize your ability to receive a pass from your Teammates.
-Finally, as a general rule, whenever you are positioned within the Key area, always raise your hands in the air, thusly providing and ongoing target for your Teammates to pass to.
+Finally, as a general rule, whenever you are positioned within the Key area, always raise your hands in the air, thusly providing an ongoing target for your Teammates to pass to.

 Location of Post Positioning

-As a Post Player you would position yourself in and around the basketball Key area either high at the free-throw line or low on either side of the basket.
+As a Post Player, you would position yourself in and around the basketball Key area either high at the free-throw line or low on either side of the basket.
 Keep in mind that you cannot stay within the Key area for longer than 3 seconds at a time.
 Therefore it is paramount that you make sure to gain Post positioning just outside of this Key area.
 Once you have the ball you can then begin working your way towards the basket.